nxptest/mw320_sdk/boards/rdmw320_r0/wifi_examples/mw_wifi_cli/readme.txt

 3. Download the program to the target board.
 4. Launch the debugger in your IDE to begin running the demo.

-To make the demo bootable on board power on, additional steps are needed as follows:
+To make the demo bootable on board power on, additional steps are needed as follows (for IAR and armgcc only):
 1. Because the debugger downloads the application without considering XIP flash offset setting in FLASHC, we creates a special linker file with manual offset to make the wifi example debuggable (without conflicting the partition table area in flash).
 To make it bootable, we need to change the linker file to the one in devices, e.g.